kadena-docs/kadena-docs/docs/smart-contracts/databases.md

 ```

 All table schemas you create look similar to this example, but with different field names and data types.
-There are no specific requirements for field names.
+Field names must start with a valid alphabetic character, but can contain alphabetic, numeric, and special characters.
-In general, you should field names that are short but recognizable.
+In general, you should use field names that are short but recognizable.
 For each field, the field type must be one the data types that Pact supports.

 Types that are declared in code are enforced at runtime when expressions are evaluated.